-Viale Dante teems with shops, numerous restaurants and bars.
-It takes at least half an hour to walk from one end of this street to another.
-The adjacent area is where hotels are and it is all 5 minutes walk from the beach.
+Viale Dante also has many shops, restaurants and bars.
+It takes approximately half an hour to walk from one end of this street to another.
+The adjacent area is where the hotels are and it’s all five minutes walk from the beach.

-The port is a very small port, perfectly suited for this small town.
+The port is a very small, perfectly suited for this small town.

 The seafront or lungomare runs along the beach.
 It covers the length of the whole town.
-In fact, you can walk from Riccione to Rimini along the seafront and away from the traffic.
+In fact, you can walk along the seafront from Riccione all the way to Rimini, away from the traffic.
 The seafront has been recently renovated and it is very pretty now.
-There is also a cycling lane.
-There are also numerous bars and places where you can sit and relax.
+There is also a cycling lane, plus numerous bars and places where you can sit and relax.

 The beach is a sandy beach, covered in golden sand.
-However, being Italy and especially in the area with a highly developed tourism, a very large part of the beach is designated to hotels, for use of hotels’ guests only.
+However, being Italy and especially in an area with the highly developed tourism, a very large part of the beach is designated to hotels, for their guests only.
 Those sections are numbered and well organised, with sun loungers and beach umbrellas.
-Some sections are open for everyone, but you have to pay to use them.
-There are also free beaches where you can go for free.
+Some sections are open to everyone, but you have to pay to use them.
+There are also free beaches where you can go without paying.

-One other street that needs to be mentioned is Viale S. Martino.
-It is a smaller version of Viale Ceccarini, also very beautiful and full of restaurants, bars and shops.
-If you stand in Viale Ceccarini and face the sea, Viale Dante is to your left and Viale S. Martino to the right.
+One more street that I want to mention is Viale S. Martino.
+It’s a smaller version of Viale Ceccarini, also very beautiful and full of restaurants, bars and shops.
+If you are in Viale Ceccarini, facing the sea, Viale Dante is to your left and Viale S. Martino to the right.
 But, Viale S. Martino is a bit further away.
-If you walk along equally splendid Viale Gramsci, you will arrive to Viale S. Martino in approximately 10 minutes.
+You can walk along equally splendid Viale Gramsci and you will arrive to Viale S. Martino in 10 minutes.

 Italy is a magical country, rich in history and it has many wonderful places.
 We can make an argument that Riccione is not as beautiful as other Italian towns and cities.
-Maybe, but Riccione does not need to be another Firenze or Venezia.
+Perhaps, but Riccione does not need to be another Firenze or Venezia.
 It is very charming the way it is.
-It is small and easily managed, with superb infrastructure.
+It’s small and easily managed, with superb infrastructure.
 Due to its popularity, it provides everything.
-And the best of all is that it is by the sea and it offers you the opportunity to spend wonderful days on beautiful beaches.